AzureAD/microsoft-authentication-library-for-js/roadmap.md

 # Roadmap

-The MSAL.js team schedules work on quarterly basis.
+The MSAL.js team schedules work on a quarterly basis.
 The roadmap below provides a subset of the team's quarterly commitments for past and upcoming quarters.

 ## Glossary